In praise of performance

 “I perform regularly on national and satellite television channels.
 The training here is rich and very professional,” said Virginia Gomes, 14, a Catholic student.

-She was speaking at the academy’s annual awards ceremony held recently at the bishops’ conference
+She was speaking at the academy’s annual awards ceremony held recently at the bishops’ conference center in Dhaka.

 Fifty students received awards for excellent performances while 10 notable Christian personalities received honorary awards.